Power System Robust State Estimation As a Layer: An Optimization-embedded End-to-end Learning Approach: Introduction

-A primary obstacle of implementing the aforementioned framework is the non-convexity of AC power flow equations as the constraints of the RSE problem \cite{agrawal2019differentiable}.
+A primary obstacle to implementing the aforementioned framework is the non-convexity of AC power flow equations as the constraints of the RSE problem \cite{agrawal2019differentiable}.
 Therefore, convex relaxation becomes necessary to derive the KKT conditions of the global optimal solution and then calculate the derivatives.
 Some relaxation techniques introduce auxiliary variables to linearize the power flow equations and impose second-order conic constraints on these variables, reformulating the problem as a second-order cone programming (SOCP) \cite{chen2020robust} \cite{aghamolki2018socp}.
 However, a significant drawback is that the exactness can only be guaranteed for power grids with radial topology.
-The semidefinite relaxation is thus proposed for grids with either radial or meshed topologies \cite{zhu2014power}, where the introduced auxiliary variables should satisfy a semidefinite constraint and a non-convex rank-one constraint.
-This relaxation is usually exact, especially when the rank-one solution can be obtained \cite{vandenberghe1996semidefinite}.
-While methods such as rank reduction and convex iteration have been employed to tackle with the non-convexity of rank-one constraint \cite{yao2018distribution}, computational burdens arising from the semidefinite constraint exist.
-Correspondingly, gradient-based acceleration strategies \cite{lan2019fast} and conic relaxation \cite{zhang2017conic} have been proposed to boost the tractability of relaxed problem.
+The semidefinite relaxation is thus proposed for grids with either radial or meshed topologies \cite{zhu2014power}, where the introduced auxiliary variables should satisfy a semidefinite constraint and a non-convex rank-1 constraint.
+This relaxation is usually exact, especially when the rank-1 solution can be obtained \cite{vandenberghe1996semidefinite}.
+While methods such as rank reduction and convex iteration have been employed to tackle with the non-convexity of rank-1 constraint \cite{yao2018distribution}, computational burdens arising from the semidefinite constraint exist.
+Correspondingly, gradient-based acceleration strategies \cite{lan2019fast} and conic relaxation \cite{zhang2017conic} have been proposed to boost the tractability of semidefinite-relaxed problem.
 The semidefinite relaxation with a regularization term added into the RSE objective is utilized in our proposed E2E learning framework.
-The regularization term is designed to implicitly guide towards the rank-one solution.
-When applying for the RSE problem in this work, the relaxation exactness can be guaranteed given adequate observability under normal operation conditions, as detailed later.
+The regularization term is designed to implicitly guide towards the rank-1 solution.